elben/elben.github.io-jekyll/_drafts/k-means-in-clojure.markdown

 again?
 Should I have cloned it before passing it into `center-of-points`?
 These questions simply go away.

-**Persistent data structures encourages modularity**.
-When your functions *cannot* mutate your data structures, it forces your hand towards modular design, whether you intended to or not.
-I found myself using `let` to do this.
-For example:

-{% highlight clojure %}
-(let [a (f1 args)
-      b (map f2 a)]
-  (f3 b))
-{% endhighlight %}
+Immutability also encourages modularity.
+When you can't modify your data and override your local variables, you are essentially guided towards modular design.
+Instead of focusing on variables, you focus on writing small, manageable functions.

+Finally, this immutability and modularity is a tremendous help to testability.
-**Persistent data structures simplify testing**.
-Similar to the modularity comment, I found that testing became much more obvious.
-As your functions get smaller and more modular, your tests follow.
-Data in, data out.
-No need for cumbersome setup and state change verifications.
+As your functions get smaller and more modular, your tests become easier to write and maintain because they too get smaller and more modular.
+This is only natural.
+I also found no need for cumbersome setup/teardown procedures and state-change verifications at the unit testing layer.
+Mostly because there is no state.

 ## Conclusion

+This project was a lot of fun.
+I started with knowing very little Clojure, and finished knowing still very little.
+But this project revealed how compelling Clojure's ideas are.
+I started not knowing how I would handle immutable data structures, and I finished wishing every language had immutable data structures.
+I started not knowing how to organize code without classes and objects, and I finished with a great appreciation for the power of simple, ordinary functions.

+Clojure really does change the way you think.
+I can't wait to learn more.